Register for Experiential Learning Class (ELC)

 How do I get involved?

-Register for the On-Campus Project-Based Experiential Learning course (available to students in all majors).
+Register for the Experiential Learning course CRDEV 301R (available to students in all majors) and submit an application for a project through our online form

 CRDEV 301R On-Campus Project-Based Experiential Learning (3) (F, W)